jeka-dev/jeka/README.md

 ### Build JeKa from Command Line

 JeKa builds itself, but we need to compile the JeKa sources prior to execute it.
-Fot this, a small _Ant_ script bootstraps the build process by compiling JeKa first then launch the JeKa build.
+For this, a small _Ant_ script bootstraps the build process by compiling JeKa first then launch the JeKa build.

 At the repository root dir, execute : `ant -f .github\workflows\build.xml`.